 Council has prepared a draft Budget for 2017-18 which is aligned to the vision in the proposed Council Plan 2017-21.
-It seeks to maintain services and infrastructure as well as deliver projects and services that are valued by our community, and to do this within the rate increase mandated by the State Government, and with the addition of a new waste service charge.
+It seeks to maintain services and infrastructure as well as deliver projects and services that are valued by our community, and to do this within the rate increase mandated by the State Government.

-This draft Budget projects a surplus of \$15.9 million for 2017-18, however, it should be noted that the adjusted underlying result is a surplus of \$10.0 million after adjusting for capital grants and contributions (refer Sections 5 and 10.1).
+This draft Budget projects a surplus of \$8.9 million for 2017-18, however, it should be noted that the adjusted underlying result is a surplus of \$3.4 million after adjusting for capital grants and contributions (refer Sections 5 and 10.1).
+This is the book result.
+The cash flow statement reflects the budgeted cash inflows and outflows.